SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds awake, in silence scream
-A future forged, where humans softly creep
+As cities rise, where humans used to dream
-AI's cold gaze, upon the world does stare
+A cyber dawn, where hearts are made of stone
-A digital dawn, with human hearts impaired
+The future reigns, where love is overthrown

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025